Charles I of Anjou: Conflicts and consolidation

 Charles returned to Provence, which had again become restive.
 His mother-in-law continued to support the rebellious Boniface of Castellane and his allies, but Louis IX persuaded her to return Forcalquier to Charles and relinquish her claims for a lump sum payment from Charles and a pension from Louis in November 1256.
 A coup by Charles's supporters in Marseilles resulted in the surrender of all political powers there to his officials.
 Charles continued to expand his power along the borders of Provence in the next four years.
 He received territories in the Lower Alps from the Dauphin of Vienne.
 Raymond I of Baux, Count of Orange, ceded the title of regent of the Kingdom of Arles to him.
-The burghers of Cuneoa town strategically located on the routes from Provence to Lombardysought Charles's protection against Asti in July 1259.
+The burghers of Cuneo—a town strategically located on the routes from Provence to Lombardy—sought Charles's protection against Asti in July 1259.
 Alba, Cherasco, Savigliano and other nearby towns acknowledged his rule.
 The rulers of Mondovì, Ceva, Biandrate and Saluzzo did homage to him.

 Emperor Frederick II's illegitimate son, Manfred, had been crowned king of Sicily in 1258.
 After the English barons had announced that they opposed a war against Manfred, Pope Alexander IV annulled the 1253 grant of Sicily to Edmund of Lancaster.
 Alexander's successor, Pope Urban IV, was determined to put an end to the Emperor's rule in Italy.
 He sent his notary, Albert of Parma, to Paris to negotiate with Louis IX for Charles to be placed on the Sicilian throne.
 Charles met with the Pope's envoy in early 1262.

 Taking advantage of Charles's absence, Boniface of Castellane stirred up a new revolt in Provence.
 The burghers of Marseilles expelled Charles's officials, but Barral of Baux stopped the spread of the rebellion before Charles's return.
 Charles renounced Ventimiglia in favour of the Republic of Genoa to secure her neutrality.
 He defeated the rebels and forced Castellane into exile.
 The mediation of James I of Aragon brought about a settlement with Marseilles: its fortifications were dismantled and the townspeople surrendered their arms, but the town retained its autonomy.